Pekosz-Lab/nextstrain/README.md

 # Pekosz Lab Seasonal Influenza Nextstrain Builds 🦠

-This repository houses all scripts, snakefiles, and configuration files for the [Pekosz Lab nextstrain builds](https://nextstrain.org/groups/PekoszLab)
+This repository houses all scripts, snakefiles, and configuration files for the [Pekosz Lab nextstrain builds](https://nextstrain.org/groups/PekoszLab) in [JH-CEIRR](https://www.ceirr-network.org/centers/jh-ceirr).

-Currently, 24 total builds are maintained for all 8 segments of circulaing H1N1, H3N2, and B/Vic viruses detected through the Johns Hopkins Hospital (JHH) Network supported by [JH-CEIRR](https://www.ceirr-network.org/centers/jh-ceirr).
-As of [2024-11-26](#history), all builds are constructed using a simplified [snakemake](https://snakemake.readthedocs.io/en/stable/) pipline.
+Currently, 24 total builds are maintained for all 8 segments of circulating H1N1, H3N2, and B/Vic viruses detected through the Johns Hopkins Hospital (JHH) Network.
+As of [2024-11-26](#history), all builds are constructed using a simplified [snakemake](https://snakemake.readthedocs.io/en/stable/) pipeline.

 # Quickstart: Getting Started with the 24 segment build for H1N1, H3N2 and B/Victoria